dahlbyk/posh-git/readme.md

    The prompt within Git repositories can show the current branch and the state of files (additions, modifications, deletions) within.

 ### Tab completion
-   Provides tab completion for common commands when using git.
+   Provides tab completion for common commands and branch names when using git.
    E.g. `git ch<tab>` --> `git checkout`

 Usage